Google plans fibre-optic cable linking Israel and Saudi Arabia

-Google is expected to seek partners to finace the project, including Oman’s communications company and Telecom Italy, according to people familiar with the issue.
+Google is expected to seek partners to finance the project, including Oman’s communications company and Telecom Italy, according to people familiar with the issue.

-They will both fund the construction and take part in the use of the fiber-optic infrastructure.
+They will both fund the construction and take part in the use of the fibre-optic infrastructure.

 The project will need the approval of several regulatory bodies, as the cable will cross several borders.

 Saudi Arabia is anticipating a less cordial relationship with incoming US President Joe Biden than it enjoyed with current President Donald Trump, who has been a driving force in establishing normalisation deals with Israel.

 In 2019, Biden referred to Saudi Arabia as a "pariah" state and warned he would make the kingdom “pay the price” for the 2018 killing of Saudi journalist Jamal Khashoggi in Istanbul.

 However, Saudi Arabia's Foreign Minister Prince Faisal bin Farhan Al Saud has said he is "confident that a Biden administration would continue to pursue policies that are in the interest of regional stability".